Connect devices

 For more details, see Connect a Genymotion Cloud emulator.

-This section is not relevant for OpenText Core SDP.
+This section does not apply to OpenText Core SDP.

 WeTest Tencent devices